MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (June 22, 2021)

 - [RDCMan v2.8](~/downloads/rdcman.md)
 RDCMan, a utility for managing multiple remote desktop connections, is now part of the Sysinternals family of tools!
+This release fixes CVE-2020-0765, an XML parsing vulnerability.

 ### What's New (May 25, 2021)